carlisia/bio-adapt/attractor/README.md

 # Attractor Package

-Implements **Attractor Basin Synchronization** - a bio-inspired pattern for distributed coordination where systems naturally converge to stable states through local interactions, like a ball rolling into a valley.
+**Bio-inspired synchronization through attractor basins** - Systems that naturally converge to stable states like a ball rolling into a valley.

+## What Are Attractor Basins?

+Imagine dropping a marble on a landscape with valleys.
+No matter where you drop it, the marble rolls into the nearest valley - that's an attractor basin.
+This package brings that concept to distributed systems, allowing workloads to naturally synchronize without central control.

-## Features
+## Key Features

-- **Attractor Basins**: Stable states that systems naturally converge toward
-- **Autonomous Agents**: Agents with genuine autonomy that can refuse adjustments and pursue local objectives
-- **Emergent Synchronization**: No central orchestrator - coordination emerges from local interactions
-- **Kuramoto Dynamics**: Based on the Kuramoto model of coupled oscillators
-- **Self-Healing**: Systems automatically recover from disruptions
-- **Energy-Based Constraints**: Metabolic-like resource management
+🧲 **Natural Convergence** - Systems find stable states automatically 🤖 **Autonomous Agents** - Each agent makes independent decisions 🌊 **Emergent Behavior** - Global sync from local interactions 💪 **Self-Healing** - Automatic recovery from disruptions ⚡ **Energy Awareness** - Resource constraints guide behavior

 ## Quick Start